rpm-software-management/dnf/doc/api_conf.rst

     Returns the value of the first valid reposdir or if unavailable the value of created reposdir (string)

+  .. attribute:: group_package_types

+    List of the following: optional, default, mandatory.
+Tells dnf which type of packages in groups will be installed when 'groupinstall' is called.
+Default is: default, mandatory

   .. attribute:: installonlypkgs

     List of provide names of packages that should only ever be installed, never